Building for the Future: the building design will be an exemplar for student and academic accommodation.

 "The College continues to see successes in both access and academic performance, with an increasingly diverse student base being attracted to Mansfield.
 Ensuring we have improved facilities across the College is ever more important."
 Allan Dodd, Bursar

-The opportunity to live in the Love Lane Building will be equivalent to giving each of our students around a £2,000 bursary each year as it will cost far less in rent and utility bills than renting from private landlords in Oxford.
+The opportunity to live in the Hands Building will be equivalent to giving each of our students around a £2,000 bursary each year as it will cost far less in rent and utility bills than renting from private landlords in Oxford.
 On average it costs students around £5,600 to live in private housing for an academic year.
 Currently accommodation in Mansfield costs students £3,600, with more security and close proximity to College facilities.

 "Renting privately in Oxford is hugely expensive and having to live out during my second year weighed heavily on my mind when applying to Mansfield College.
 For this reason, the building will be a huge asset to Mansfield, especially considering the College’s commitment to creating a diverse community of students from a wide variety of economic backgrounds."
 Jehanara, Jurisprudence